 Though osteoporosis usually occurs in people older than 65, its underlying causes can stretch back to childhood.

-We form about 90 percent of our peak bone mass before we turn 20 — and the less we form then, the more likely we are to develop the condition later on, says Sonali Khaldalwal, MD, a rheumatologist at Rush University Medical Center.
+We form about 90 percent of our peak bone mass before we turn 20 — and the less we form then, the more likely we are to develop the condition later on, says Sonali Khandelwal, MD, a rheumatologist at Rush University Medical Center.

 While genes and race play a role in this process, environmental factors, lifestyle, medical conditions and even certain medications can all adversely impact bone health.
 Therefore, everyone can take steps to prevent bone loss.